aksgoel/P3_Behavior_Cloning/writeup_report.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes

+  - batchnormalization: 3, 1, 1

+  - Convolution2D: 32, 3, 3
+  - MaxPooling2D

+  - Convolution2D: 32, 3, 3
+  - MaxPooling2D

+  - Convolution2D: 32, 3, 3
+  - MaxPooling2D

+  - Convolution2D: 64, 3, 3
+  - MaxPooling2D

+  - Convolution2D: 128, 3, 3
+  - MaxPooling2D

+  - Flatten

+  - Fully Connected (Dense): 1024
+  - DropOut: 0.5

+  - Fully Connected (Dense): 512
+  - DropOut: 0.5

+  - Fully Connected (Dense): 1

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture:

 ![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+Since I did not have access to a joystick (required for smoother data collection) - I trained my model over Udacity's sample dataset.
+I generated additional datasets by applying image augmentation techniques.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To improve left and right turn coorection, I used images from left and right camera of car.
+Here are examples of left and right camera images:

+To augment the data set, I randomly applied:

+- brightness shifts:
 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+- vertical shifts:
+![alt text][image6]
+![alt text][image7]

+- shear shift:
+![alt text][image6]
+![alt text][image7]

+- added shadows:
+![alt text][image6]
+![alt text][image7]

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.